Not Dark Yet: Critical reception

 Spectrum Culture included the song on a list of "Bob Dylan's 20 Best Songs of the 90s".
 In an article accompanying the list, critic Peter Tabakis wrote, "The song’s languid, fatalistic beauty no doubt makes it his most beguiling composition since 'Blind Willie McTell'.
 Regret saturates every raspy couplet.
 Cynicism pervades this reflexive evaluation of a life lived.
-The Reaper’s a knock, knock, knockin’ on his front door".
+The Reaper’s a knock, knock, knockin’ on his front door."
 Yet Tabakis, writing in 2020, also noted that, in spite of the song's despairing tone, it provides catharsis: “'Not Dark Yet' offers succor, something like homeopathic medicine.
 There’s a reason many of us rushed to revisit Soderbergh’s Contagion when a real-life pandemic broke out earlier this year.
 That impulse goes straight back to Ancient Greece, to the birth of tragedy – catharsis.
 On 'Not Dark Yet', Dylan is at once our Aeschylus and Agamemnon, the tragedian and tragic hero.
 Bad shit may be timeless, but reality can, by contrast, be a little bit better than fiction.
 Cold comfort.
 And comforting, nonetheless".

-Ultimate Classic Rock critic Matthew Wilkening rated "Not Dark Yet" as the 3rd best song Dylan recorded between 1992 and 2011, praising it as "a stately, surprisingly clear-sung accounting of a painful life from a man who sees the end closing in on him."
+Ultimate Classic Rock critic Matthew Wilkening rated "Not Dark Yet" as the 3rd best song Dylan recorded between 1992 and 2011, praising it as "a stately, surprisingly clear-sung accounting of a painful life from a man who sees the end closing in on him".

 A 2021 Guardian article included it on a list of "80 Bob Dylan songs everyone should know".

 Music video

-An official music video for the song, directed by Michael B. Borofsky, was filmed in Memphis, Tennessee in October 1997.
-The video juxtaposes both color and black-and-white footage of Dylan, wearing riverboat gambler garb, and his band (including Larry Campbell on electric guitar and Bucky Baxter on pedal steel guitar) performing the song on stage at the New Daisy Theatre on Beale Street, with black-and-white footage of the city outside.
+An official music video for the song, directed by Michael B. Borofsky, was filmed in Memphis, Tennessee, in October 1997.
+The video juxtaposes both color and black-and-white footage of Dylan and his band (including Larry Campbell on electric guitar and Bucky Baxter on pedal steel guitar), performing the song on stage at the New Daisy Theatre on Beale Street, with black-and-white footage of the city outside.
 The video was released in March 1998, the month after Time Out of Mind won three Grammy Awards including one for Album of the Year.
 Another music video was shot for the song "Love Sick" at the same location on the same day, featuring Dylan and model Rachel DiPaolo, but it has never been released.